parth-bh/streamlit-EvenOdd/readme.md

 3. To gain practical experience in deploying the application on both Heroku and Streamlit Sharing.

 In this project, Streamlit has been used to create a simple user interface that checks whether a provided number is even or odd.

+### Technologies Used:
+1. Python
+2. Streamlit: Used to create the web app.
+3. Streamlit Share: Used for deployment.
+4. Heroku: Used for deployment.

 ### How to run the application: